igutekunst/clydepm/docs/docs/architecture/code-organization.md

 ## Code Organization Principles

 1. **Separation of Concerns**
-   - Core logic is independent of UI/CLI
+   - Core logic is split into focused submodules
-   - Build system is modular and extensible
+   - Each submodule has a single responsibility
-   - Clear boundaries between components
+   - Clear interfaces between components
+   - Minimal coupling between modules

 2. **Dependency Flow**
    ```mermaid